Chapo Trap House: Felix Biederman

+Amber A'Lee Frost

+Amber A'Lee Frost is a writer and musician who was a regular guest in the first year of Chapo, and officially joined as a co-host in November 2016.
+She was raised in Indiana, attending high school in Pittsboro.
+In 2011 she moved to New York, where she worked for the Working Families Party, the Democratic Socialists of America, and then Bernie Sanders's 2016 presidential campaign.
+She has written for Columbia Journalism Review, Jacobin, The Baffler and Current Affairs.
+Her first book of essays, Dirtbag, was published by St. Martin's Press in 2023.
+She also contributed to Rosa Luxemburg: Her Life and Legacy (2013) and False Choices: The Faux Feminism of Hillary Rodham Clinton (Verso, 2016).

 Reception

 Avid fans of Chapo Trap House are called Grey Wolves, a joke referencing the neo-fascist, nationalist Turkish movement of the same name.

 A review of the second episode in The A.V.
-Club called the show "tremendously funny" and said "it feels like an absolutely essential listen".
-The reviewer cautioned prospective listeners that the show's left political perspective and amateur audio quality are "not for everyone", but said the hosts' "energy and desire to improve the political landscape of this country is not only unparalleled, but also contagious: if listening to this podcast doesn't make you want to become a more politically engaged person, it's hard to imagine what will".
+Club called the show "tremendously funny" and said "it feels like an absolutely essential listen."
+The reviewer cautioned prospective listeners that the show's left political perspective and amateur audio quality are "not for everyone," but said the hosts' "energy and desire to improve the political landscape of this country is not only unparalleled, but also contagious: if listening to this podcast doesn't make you want to become a more politically engaged person, it's hard to imagine what will."
 A subsequent A.V.
-Club review of the seventh episode noted the show's marked improvements in audio quality and the hosts' newfound confidence and flow in discussion, while retaining the "raw energy and urgency that has fueled the show from the get-go".
+Club review of the seventh episode noted the show's marked improvements in audio quality and the hosts' newfound confidence and flow in discussion, while retaining the "raw energy and urgency that has fueled the show from the get-go."
 The publication eventually named the episode of the show following the election of Donald Trump one of the best individual podcast episodes of the year 2016.

-Mediaite called the show "consistently, absurdly funny and impressively literate on the diverse subjects it tackles", citing the hosts' "breadth of awareness about (seemingly) everything that's been published in every media outlet for the past few decades, and a depth of knowledge on various, arcane subjects".
-Paste described the show as "not deliberately offensive, but unapologetically honest ... so hilarious and delightfully vulgar I can barely stand it".
-Pacific Standard wrote, "Whether you think Chapo Trap House and its fans are bullies or righteously hilarious seems to come down to whether you think calling a Washington Post reporter 'smooth brain' is an acceptable move within the political discourse".
+Mediaite called the show "consistently, absurdly funny and impressively literate on the diverse subjects it tackles," citing the hosts' "breadth of awareness about (seemingly) everything that's been published in every media outlet for the past few decades, and a depth of knowledge on various, arcane subjects."
+Paste described the show as "not deliberately offensive, but unapologetically honest ... so hilarious and delightfully vulgar I can barely stand it."
+Pacific Standard wrote, "Whether you think Chapo Trap House and its fans are bullies or righteously hilarious seems to come down to whether you think calling a Washington Post reporter 'smooth brain' is an acceptable move within the political discourse."
 The Irish Times commended its "more bracing and venomous approach to politics" than other podcasts and named the show one of the best podcasts of 2016.